S-U-Z-B/Pykemon/READMEPokemon.md

 === COMP30780 DATA SCIENCE IN PRACTICE ===
-Project Title: PykÈmon, an insight into the PokÈmon Franchise Python Version: 3.9.5
+Project Title: Pyk√©mon, an insight into the Pok√©mon Franchise Python Version: 3.9.5